Strongly Shortcut Spaces: Introduction

-\begin{mainthm}[Fine Milnor Schwarz Lemma, \Lemref{fine_ms}, \Rmkref{metric_proper_finite}] Let $(X,d)$ be a rough geodesic metric space.
+Let $(X,d)$ be a rough geodesic metric space.
 Let $G$ be a group acting metrically properly and coboundedly on $X$ by isometries.
 Fix $x_0 \in X$.
 For $t > 0$ let $S_t$ be the finite set defined by and consider the word metric $d_{S_t}$ defined by $S_t$.
 (For those $t$ where $S_t$ does not generate $G$, we allow $d_{S_t}$ to take the value $\infty$).
 Let $K_t$ be the infimum of all $K > 1$ for which

 is a $(K, C_K)$-quasi-isometry for some $C_K \ge 0 $.
 Then $K_t \to 1$ as $t \to \infty$. \end{mainthm}